-- Treatment of advanced breast cancer in females who’ve gone through menopause.
+- treatment of advanced breast cancer

 * In this article, we use the term “female” to refer to someone’s sex assigned at birth.
 For information about the difference between sex and gender, see this article.